Old vs. New Requirements

 Taking MATH 100, 170, or 190 satisfies our calculus prereq.
 So does taking a third-semester (multivariable) calculus course (MATH 180, 200, or 350), which may be used both to satisfy an intermediate-course requirement and to satisfy our prereq requirement.
 ECON 170 also satisfies this requirement.
 If you received a 4 or 5 on the Calculus AB AP exam, you may place out of Math 90 (but you will still need to take Math 100, 170, or 190).
 If you received a 4 or 5 on the Calculus BC AP exam, you may place out of Math 100 (and thus satisfy our calculus prereq).
 For other placement possibilities, see the Math department’s web page (http://www.math.brown.edu/~calcplacement/CalcPlacement.html).
 Note that if you are using placement to satisfy our Calculus prereq, please make sure it appears on your transcript.
 See the deans if you need to make this happen.

-If you have an exceptional background in CS, we encourage you to start with 190, and perhaps take a more advanced course at the same time.
+If you have an exceptional background in CS and place into 019, you could also perhaps take a more advanced course at the same time.
 Possibilities include CSCI 330 (Intro to Computer Systems) and CSCI 1010 (Theory of Computation).

 CSCI 150 covers object-oriented design and 2D graphical user interfaces using Java.
 It’s followed by CSCI 160, which covers algorithms and data structures using Java and Python.
 Even if you’ve had Java in high school, it’s likely you’ll find 150 to be a challenging course.
 But if you’d prefer to do something different, take CSCI 170.

-CSCI 170 and its follow-on course CSCI 180 cover functional programming using languages including Racket and OCaml, followed by object-oriented programming using Java and Scala (in 180).
+CSCI 170 and its follow-on course CSCI 180 cover functional programming using languages including Racket and OCaml, followed (in 180) by object-oriented programming using Java and Scala.
 Algorithms and data structures are covered throughout both semesters.

 CSCI 190 covers functional programming using the programming language Pyret, as well as algorithms and data structures.
 It moves at a much faster pace than the other intro courses.
 Students completing 190 may take any more advanced CS course as the second course of their intro sequence.
 Since 190 does not cover object-oriented programming, we allow students to take 180 after 190 as their second intro course.

 We are developing a three-course intro sequence (111, 112, and 113) that spreads the intro-sequence content over three semesters to help students better accommodate other courses or pursuits.
-The sequence orders content different from the other sequences, so that each course is a useful stopping point for students seeking to apply CS to other disciplines.
-CSCI 111 is being taught in fall 2018 to a relatively small number of students (and is already full).
-Assuming success, we will bring on 112 and 113 in later semesters.
-Once we do, this three-course sequence may be used in our curriculum in place of any of the other intro sequences.
+The sequence orders content differently than the other sequences do, so that each course is a useful stopping point for students seeking to apply CS to other disciplines.
+CSCI 111 is taught in both fall and spring semesters in the 2019/2020 academic year.
+We plan to introduce 112 in Spring 2020.
+Once 113 is being taught, the three-course sequence may be used in place of our other intro sequences.
 Until this happens, students who’ve taken and done well in CSCI 111 and who are interested in becoming concentrators may participate in a “bridge” program over winter break (via the internet) that will get them ready to take CSCI 180 in the spring.
 Once they have completed 180, they will be considered to have completed a full intro sequence.

 There are different rules for transfer students: see below.

 We offer an AB and an ScB in Computer Science, as well as a few joint concentrations: an ScB in Applied-Math/CS, both an AB and an ScB in CS/Economics, and an ScB in Math/CS.
 An AB and an ScB Computational Biology is offered by the Center for Computational Molecular Biology.
 Please see our current concentration requirements at http://cs.brown.edu/degrees/undergrad/concentrating-in-cs/.

 Both an AB and an ScB in Computer Science are sufficient for getting a job or going on to graduate school.
 An AB allows you to have more time to pursue other interests, such as a second concentration.
 An ScB gives you a broader education in CS.
 But employers typically don’t care whether your degree is an AB or an ScB.
 What’s important is that you have a Brown CS degree.
 Either degree is more than sufficient for getting into top master’s programs, as well as into top PhD programs.
 What’s particularly important for the latter are letters of recommendation from faculty that make the case that you will excel as a researcher.